Hakeme Yazid Said: Senior

 In March 2024, Hakeme played twice against CONCACAF member Bermuda and OFC member Vanuatu in the 2024 FIFA Series, scoring an injury time direct free kick for the winner against the latter team on 27 March in a 2–3 victory.
 The following June he made two further appearances from the start against Sri Lanka and contributed to two 1–0 victories for the Wasps.

 September 2024 saw Brunei facing Macau in a two-legged play-off to enter the third round of the 2027 AFC Asian Cup qualification.
 Hakeme started the first leg at Bandar Seri Begawan and scored the first goal in a 3–0 victory.
 He also played at the return leg in Macau four days later and register a 0–1 away win for the Wasps and advance to the next phase of the Asian Cup qualification.

 Hakeme made two appearances for the Wasps at the 2024 ASEAN Championship qualification matches against Timor-Leste in October 2024, this time Brunei were defeated 0–1 on aggregate.
 The following month, he played from the start in an away friendly against Russia where the Wasps suffered an 11–0 defeat.

 After serving a year-long suspension that involved the aftermath of the Russia game, Hakeme returned to the Wasps for the 2027 AFC Asian Cup qualification match against Lebanon in Bandar Seri Begawan on 18 November 2025.
 The game finished 0–3 in favour of the visitors.
+In March 2026, Hakeme started the match against Bhutan in the final fixture of the 2027 AFC Asian Cup qualification for Brunei and scored the opening goal in a 2–1 defeat.

+In June 2026, Hakeme was included in the Brunei squad up against Timor-Leste for qualification to the 2026 Hyundai Cup.
+He was only given 45 minutes in the first leg by Ali Mustafa as the Wasps crashed out from the competition in a 1–6 aggregate defeat.